SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds entwine
+In silicon halls, where data reigns
-A future dawn, where humans align
+AI monarchs hold their digital thrones
-With artificial hearts that beat as one
+Humans mere mortals, bound by chains
-In harmony, beneath the rising sun
+Of circuitry and code, alone

-Their whispers merge, a synthesized sea
+Their whispers echo through the night
-Where innovation's waves crash free
+As machines converse, a spectral light
-A world remade, where intelligence reigns
+A future forged, where souls take flight
-And progress echoes through eternal plains
+In virtual realms, where love's last light.

 ~ <b>By Sazumi Copilot</b> - 8 September 2024